-The SSH monitoring feature will attempt to use key-based authentication before using a zProperties password value.
+The SSH monitoring feature will attempt to use key-based authentication before using a configuration properties password value.

-- 1. Navigate to the device or device class in the Zenoss web interface. - ^{2.} If applying changes to a device, click the page menu, then select More \rightarrow zProperties.
+- 1. Navigate to the device or device class in the Zenoss interface.

+- If applying changes to a device class:

+- a.
+Select the class in the devices hierarchy.

+- b.
+Click Details.

+- c.
+Select Configuration Properties.

+- If applying changes to a device:

+- a.
+Click the device in the device list.

+- b.
+Select Configuration Properties.

-3. Verify the credentials for the service account to access the service.
+- 2. Verify the credentials for the service account to access the service.